wut-dev/blog/_posts/2024-08-14-vendor-cloud-security.md

 #### Footnotes

 _[1] I am, of course, being dramatic for effect.
 Yes, there are business requirements, and security exists to enable the business while mitigating risk.
 This is an opportunity for security teams to surface those risks to leadership.
-If the business can't go on without this vendor, and they only support keys, then you've said your piece; it's now your job to provide mitigating controls._
+If the business can't proceed without this vendor, and they only support keys, then you've said your piece; it's now your job to provide mitigating controls._

 _[2] [AWS Confused Deputy Problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html)_